lior-tsah/chat-bot/README.md

 ## Getting Started

 To use this app effectively, you need to pass specific properties (`props`) when initializing components.
-These props include `userId`, `sessionId`, `title`, `mainLogo`, and `secondaryLogo`.
+These props include `clientId`, `sessionId`, `title`, `mainLogo`, and `secondaryLogo`.
 This guide will walk you through how to set up and pass these props to the app components.

 ### Prerequisites